A short proof of the deformation property of Bridgeland stability conditions: Introduction

 \subsection{Acknowledgements}

 I would like to thank Emanuele Macr{\`{\i}} and Paolo Stellari; as indicated above, Theorem \ref{thm:mainthm} first appeared with a different proof in our joint work \cite{BMS:stabCY3s}.
-I presented a clumsier version of the arguments in this article at my lectures at the Hausdorff school on derived categories in Bonn, April 2016; I am grateful to the organisers for the opportunity, and the participants for their feedback.
-My work was supported by the ERC starting grant WallXBirGeom 337039.
+I presented similar arguments in my lectures at the Hausdorff school on derived categories in Bonn, April 2016; I am grateful to the organisers for the opportunity, and the participants for their feedback.
+I would also like to thank Martin Gulbrandsen and Fran\c cois Charles for pointing out inaccuracies in the first arXiv version of this article, and the anonymous referee for detailed comments improving the exposition.
+My work was supported by the ERC-StG WallXBirGeom 337039.